Peoples Church Nature Preschool

 Our educators know that quality play takes time, imagination and risk.
 It is our job to observe and then motivate children toward wonder, curiosity and joy.
 Dialogue is encouraged through listening and interaction.
 Children are guided to dig deeper and reflect on their work/play.
 Educators are trained to slow down, look closely, and listen deeply.
 This allows them to gather data that leads to future lesson plans.
 These will then be based on the children’s interests, while incorporating experiences in language and literacy, cognitive, creative, physical, and social-emotional learning.

-Taurie Konkel,
+Taurie Konkel

 Taurie earned her Bachelor's degree in Elementary and Early Childhood Education from Eastern Michigan University.
 She has previously worked as a preschool teacher and as an Assistant Director for other programs before joining Peoples Church Preschool.